 As consumers repeatedly hear of large-scale data breaches at popular corporations and leading financial institutions, concerns about payment technology and transaction security will heighten.
-According to a research report from Aite Group, the mobile environment offers more robust security against cybercriminals, and "traditional" identity thieves than online channels.
+According to a research report from Aite Group, the mobile environment offers more robust security against cybercriminals and "traditional" identity thieves than online channels.

 As a result, it predicts that financial institutions and merchants will become more aggressive about integrating mobile apps into sales channels, and incentivizing consumers to leverage the higher-transaction security that mobile offers.
 As a small business, you can offer consumers the same level of protection by processing mobile payments through a secure payment processor, and/or incorporating such a processor’s environment into your business’s own native app.

-Mobile banking provides cost efficiency for small businesses.
+Mobile banking provides cost efficiency for small businesses

-Mobile banking is a cost efficient way for small businesses to manage daily finances, process transactions and grow business.
+Mobile banking is a cost-efficient way for small businesses to manage daily finances, process transactions and grow business.
 As The New York Post recently reported, it's a win-win for financial institutions and business owners.
-Not only do small-business owners who use mobile banking have more money in their accounts, they use more of their financial institution's products and services.
+Not only do small business owners who use mobile banking have more money in their accounts, they use more of their financial institution's products and services.

 When small business owners deposit checks using a mobile device and app, in tandem with processing customer payments via a mobile payment processor, they expedite access to cash flow, while eliminating the cost and inefficiency associated with traditional paper-based banking processes.

 Mobile banking has even simplified the process of finding small-business funding.
 In a Fox Business article, Rohit Arora, co-founder and CEO of an online lending resource says that mobile small-business loan applications have risen from 25% to 40% today in just a year.